marklogic-community/grove-react-ui/docs/INSTALL.markdown

     cd muir
     npm install

+If you have not yet pulled in the Node middle-tier, which is installed as a git submodule mounted in the `./server` directory, your `server` directory will be empty and you will get an error directing you to run:

+    git submodule update --init --recursive
+    npm install

 ## Configure MarkLogic

 This command uses [ml-gradle](https://github.com/marklogic-community/ml-gradle) to create a content database, a modules database, a MarkLogic REST server, and application users and security roles, based on configuration files in the `marklogic` directory of this source code.
 It also loads custom MarkLogic server-side code for this application: